luxtagofficial/cw-extension/README.md

 ## Vision

-A wallet integrated with the browser to facilitate the integration with web applications and Catapult Blockchain in a user-friendly manner.
+A browser wallet to facilitate the integration with web applications and Catapult Blockchain in a user-friendly manner.

 ## Alpha Scope